kabads/kabads.github.io/content/walking/2017-07-02-Swindon-to-Goring-Walk.md

 url: /2017/07/02/Swindon-to-Goring-Walk/
 ---

 TADS - Teresa, Adam, Dave and Shep walking.
 We have been walking for about 2 years now, all around the South East.
 This was our longest walk by far in two days.
-Swindon to Goring.
+Swindon to Goring.<!--more-->

 The walk started out with us meeting at Swindon having lunch.
 There seemed to be quite a lot going on in the town with Canadian flags and guys at the train station with Ice Hockey sticks.